astronomer/docs/learn/operator-extra-link-tutorial.md

 ## Step 2: Create a DAG using the SimpleHttpOperator

-First you will add a static operator extra link to the SimpleHttpOperator which will add a button with a link to the [Mozilla HTTP documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP) to every task instance created by this operator.
+First you will add a static operator extra link to the SimpleHttpOperator, which will link to the [Mozilla HTTP documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP) on every task instance created by this operator.

 1. Create a new Python file named `plugin_test_dag.py` in the `dags` folder of your Airflow project.